List of video games featuring Spider-Man: Lego Marvel Super Heroes 2

-At E3 2016, Sony announced a new Spider-Man game developed by Insomniac Games for the PlayStation 4.
-Marvel's Spider-Man features a detailed open world environment and depicts an older and more experienced Spider-Man with an original story and no ties with any existing Marvel project.
-Spider-Man was again voiced by Yuri Lowenthal.
-The game was also remastered for PlayStation 5 and Microsoft Windows.
+Spider-Man appears as a playable character in Lego Marvel Super Heroes 2, voiced by Martin T. Sherman.
+This version's appearance is primarily based on the character's Marvel Cinematic Universe counterpart, with the homemade suit also appearing as an unlockable variant.

 Marvel Battle Lines

 Spider-Man appears in Marvel Battle Lines, voiced again by Robbie Daymond.

+Marvel Powers United VR

+Spider-Man appears in Marvel Powers United VR, voiced again by Robbie Daymond.

 Marvel Ultimate Alliance 3: The Black Order

-Spider-Man is featured as a playable character in the Nintendo reboot of the Marvel: Ultimate Alliance series - Marvel Ultimate Alliance 3: The Black Order - voiced again by Yuri Lowenthal.
+Spider-Man is featured as a playable character in Marvel Ultimate Alliance 3: The Black Order - voiced again by Yuri Lowenthal.
 The game was officially announced at The Game Awards 2018, and released on July 19, 2019, for the Nintendo Switch.

 Marvel Super War

 Spider-Man is a playable character in the mobile game Marvel Super War.